Dafinone wishes Delta Central prosperous new year

 “As we step into the New Year, I remain committed to fostering positive change, ensuring inclusivity, and contributing to the overall well-being of the people of Delta Central Senatorial District.

 He acknowledges that 2023 was a very challenging year for the nation and its people.
-However, he envisions Nigeria coming out stronger in 2024, overcoming these challenges and working towards economic recovery, which will provide greater opportunities for the country’s unemployed youth.
+However, he believes that Nigeria will come out stronger in 2024, overcoming these challenges and work towards economic recovery, which will provide greater opportunities for the country’s unemployed youth.

 “Therefore, I urge the Urhobo people to continue supporting President Bola Tinubu-led administration and its Renewed Hope Agenda by embracing government policies and programs aimed at economic recovery and development.

-“I wish the great people of Delta Central a happy and prosperous New Year filled with greater opportunities.”
-Senator Dafinone said.
+“I wish the great people of Delta Central happy and a prosperous New Year filled with greater opportunities.”

 Disclaimer